dpbriggs/redis-oxide-py/README.rst

 -------------

-The `official Redis command documentation <https://redis.io/commands>`_ does a great job of explaining each command in detail. redis-py attempts to adhere to the official command syntax.
+The `official Redis command documentation <https://redis.io/commands>`_ does a great job of explaining each command in detail. redis-oxide-py attempts to adhere to the official command syntax.
 There are a few exceptions:

 * **SELECT**: Not implemented.
 See the explanation in the Thread Safety section below.
 * **DEL**: 'del' is a reserved keyword in the Python syntax.
-Therefore redis-py uses 'delete' instead.
+Therefore redis-oxide-py uses 'delete' instead.
 * **MULTI/EXEC**: These are implemented as part of the Pipeline class.
 The pipeline is wrapped with the MULTI and EXEC statements by default when it